Skip to main content

 Hitachi Process Intelligence (HPI) is a solution that combines advanced process and data analytics to support IoT driven decisions and accelerate business performance enabling digital transformation across industries.

 Meat & Livestock Australia (MLA) was the winner of the first annual Hitachi Transformation Award.
-The award recognizes a leading company that is transforming their businesses in new and innovative ways, with the support of Hitachi group solutions.
+The award recognises a leading company that is transforming their businesses in new and innovative ways, with the support of Hitachi group solutions.
 See how Meat and Livestock are using cameras, sensors, data analytics, IoT and Hitachi Process Intelligence to transform their industry in Australia.

 Many companies in the agriculture sector struggle to capture value through the adoption of new technology and fail to undergo a digital transformation due to the complexity and lack of prior experience in undertaking the journey.
 They also find it difficult to optimise their processes and decide which processes to digitalize.